-8.54 Upon registration, a student identifies the topic of their research and the research studies programme to be followed.
+8.59 Upon registration, a student identifies the topic of their research and the research studies programme to be followed.
 Senate or its delegated authority approves the title of the thesis at the point of notifying entry for examination.

-MD(Res)
+MD(Res) and ResM

-8.55 Senate or its delegated authority approves the title of the thesis prior to registration for the research studies programme.
+8.60 Senate or its delegated authority approves the title of the thesis for the MD(Res) and the title of the dissertation for the ResM prior to registration for the research studies programme.

-DrPS, DPsych and DClinDent
+DrPS, DPsych, DClin and DClinDent

-8.56 Senate or its delegated authority approves the subject and title of the thesis and/or research portfolio after the equivalent of one year's full-time study on the research studies programme.
+8.61 Senate or its delegated authority approves the subject and title of the thesis and/or research portfolio after the equivalent of one year's full-time study on the research studies programme.